Download (PDF: 934 KB)

 NAR has been working closely with Congress and the Administration to ensure the interests of REALTORS® and their clients are protected in any federal action in response to COVID-19.
 Many REALTORS® are small businesses, or work with them as clients.
-In the most recent relief package passed into law, the "Coronavirus Aid, Relief, and Economic Security Act" or CARES Act, there were significant provisions aimed at assisting small businesses during this difficult time.
+In the first relief package passed into law in April 2020, the "Coronavirus Aid, Relief, and Economic Security Act" or CARES Act, there were significant provisions aimed at assisting small businesses during this difficult time.
 The CARES Act appropriates more than $360 billion total for new Small Business Administration (SBA) programs - the 7(a) Paycheck Protection Program (PPP) loans and the Economic Injury Disaster Loans (EIDL) advance grants program; follow-up legislation in April added an additional $370 billion ($310 billion for PPP and $60 billion for EIDLs) to meet demand for the loans.

 Provided below are a number of Q&As to address frequent questions about what these programs are, who is eligible and how to apply.
 Also, see and share the PPP vs EIDL infographic for differences between the two programs.
 We continue to learn more about these relief measures daily and will update this document as events warrant.